abzr1/aryanbeezadhur.com/README.md

 &copy; 2016&mdash;present [Aryan Beezadhur](https://aryanbeezadhur.com)

 # About Me
 Hi!
-I'm Aryan, a young and dynamic full-stack developer.
+I'm Aryan, a young and dynamic developer and designer.

-I build versatile, fluid web apps and websites using the latest web technologies, exercising complete control over the content and display.
+I build full-stack responsive web apps and websites using PHP and the Jamstack, allowing complete control over the content and display that off-the-shelf CMS's don't provide.

 My skills are:
 * HTML5